nogahighland/remember-tunes/README.md

 - **This is a test AngularJs app for personal learning**
 - **Still not deployed anywhere.**
 - This app is usable when you want to save a track when you happen to be reminded of.
   - Search music by artist name, album name, anything.
-Find the music are looking for.
+Find the music you are looking for.
-  - To confirm the track is correct, just tap the headphone icon and listen to the preview
+  - To confirm the track is correct, just click the headphone icon and listen to the preview.
-    - This does not work on smartphones.
+    - **Sorry, this still does not work on smartphones.**
-  - If the music is all right, tap star icon.
+  - If the music is all right, click the star icon.
 It will be saved to localstorage with your current geographical position.
     - Will be stored on server(some day)
-  - Style is not still perfect, sorry...
+  - Style is not still perfect, sorry.

 ### Build
 - Precondition